-Performance Rating(1) Group 75% of Goal (Threshold)(2) 150% of Goal CEO and COO (percentage of base salary) 25% 115% All Other Named Executive Officers (percentage of base salary) 25% 100%
+Performance Rating(I 1) Group 75% of Goal (Threshold)(2) 150% of Goal CEO and COO (percentage of base salary) 25% 115% All Other Named Executive Officers (percentage of base salary) 25% 100%

 - (1) The MIP provides a range of payouts between 75% and 150% of the performance goals, determined by linear interpolation. - (2) No payout under the MIP unless 75% of the performance goal, the threshold, is achieved.
-We made no payouts to any executive officers under the MIP in two of the past five years.
-In the other three years, payouts under the MIP were made between 133% and the maximum 150% of the target goal to all eligible executive officers.
+Over the past five years, we have made payouts under the MIP 60% of the time.

 Consistent with our compensation objective of linking named executive officers' compensation with performance, each named executive officer's 2007 award pursuant to the MIP was based on pretax income, exclusive of expenses associated with the 2007 Private Placement, as the financial performance goal and total case rate and lost time cases as the safety performance goals.
-As evidenced in footnote 2 in the table above, the performance goals are intended to be challenging and ambitious but also realistic enough to be reasonably attainable given a very concerted effort by our named executive officers in consideration of current conditions and trends.